If you cannot find the answers to your questions, please feel free to contact us at 814-393-2352.

 Q. How do I contract for housing?

-A. The housing application is available online for students wishing to live on campus and/or at Reinhard Villages.
+A. The housing application is available online for students wishing to live in University Housing, which includes the traditional halls, Reinhard Villages and the hilltop Suites.
 Start the process by clicking "Apply for Housing."

 Q. Can I cancel my contract?